Venice for Visitors logo

 ACTV Vaporetto Line 1 water bus on Venice's Grand Canal

-ABOVE: A Linea 1 water bus cruises up the Grand Canal on its way to the Lido di Venezia.
+ABOVE: A Linea 1 vaporetto cruises down the Grand Canal on its way to the Lido di Venezia.

 1. Introduction